 Check your SCI - what elements are no longer be possible?
 What does it say about future updates?
 Does it commit to a public consultation as part of any review?

 Check what delegation is in place for the Covid 19 emergency.
 Can an SCI update be done quickly under delegated powers?
 In the meantime, update the SCI front sheet and/or use your website to publicise what is no longer possible and alternatives you are considering (e.g. web-based comms/social media).
 The most important thing is to be clear and transparent on the immediate measures taken, and that longer term measures will follow.
 No-one expects you to have all the answers now but it is important to keep everyone in the picture.

 If you are able to update your SCI and take it to a virtual committee then you should consider doing so.

 Q 2.7 - Can we withdraw the consultation on our local plan?

 A - Avoid withdrawing plans that are currently out for consultation.
-Instead extend the consultation period (e.g. initially to July 2020).
-Review your SCI (see previous FAQ).
+Instead consider having an extended consultation period and review your SCI (see previous FAQ).

 Q 2.8 - Can we change the timetable of our plan without formally changing our LDS?

 A - Use your website to make it clear what your Covid 19 response will mean for your Local Plan timetable.
 Consider putting together a special newsletter/update on progress of the Local Plan.

 Check what delegation is in place for the Covid 19 emergency.
 Can an LDS update be done quickly under delegated powers?
 The most important thing is to be clear and transparent on what the immediate measures taken are, and that longer term measures will follow.
 No-one expects you to have all the answers now but it is important to keep everyone in the picture.